karatelabs/karate/README.md

     @Test
     public void testParallel() {
-        KarateStats stats = CucumberRunner.parallel(getClass(), 5);
+        KarateStats stats = CucumberRunner.parallel(getClass(), 5, "target/surefire-reports");
         assertTrue("scenarios failed", stats.getFailCount() == 0);
     }

 }
 ```
 Things to note:
-* You don't use a JUnit runner, and you write a plain vanilla JUnit test (it could very well be TestNG or plain old Java) using the `CucumberRunner` in `karate-core`.
+* You don't use a JUnit runner, and you write a plain vanilla JUnit test (it could very well be TestNG or plain old Java) using the `CucumberRunner.parallel()` static method in `karate-core`.
 * You can use the returned `KarateStats` to check if any scenarios failed.
+* The first argument is a class that marks the 'root package' in which `*.feature` files will be looked for, and sub-directories will be also scanned.
+As shown above you would typically refer to the test-class itself.
+* The second argument is the number of threads to use.
-* JUnit XML reports will be generated in `target/surefire-reports/` and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`)
+* JUnit XML reports will be generated in the path you specify as the third parameter, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`).
+This argument is optional and will default to `target/surefire-reports`.
 * No other reports will be generated.
 If you specify a `plugin` option via the `@CucumberOptions` annotation (or the command-line) it will be ignored.
-* Other options passed to `@CucumberOptions` would work as expected, provided you point the `CucumberRunner` to the class having the annotation.
+* But all other options passed to `@CucumberOptions` would work as expected, provided you point the `CucumberRunner` to the annotated class as the first argument.
+Note that in this example, any `*.feature` file tagged as `@ignore` will be skipped.
 * For convenience, some stats are logged to the console when execution completes, which should look something like this:

 ```
 ======================================================
 elapsed time: 1.778000 | test time: 7.895000